PhilipVigus/robot-assignment/README.md

 * Encapsulate input and output streams so that they can be more easily mocked.
 This should allow me to solve the issue with testing the different Reader classes.
 When I tried to mock the ConsoleUi class, it errored.
 I spent some time trying to work out why but eventually moved on.
+* I noticed while running manual tests that there was an issue with the coordinate system I had used.
+I had incorrectly assumed that the origin was in the bottom left, whereas the task specs imply the top left.
+The fix I put in place for this works, but unfortunately has made some tests that use coordinates in their asserts look really strange.
+Introduce a position class will help fix this, as I can convert between the internal and task-required coordinate systems within it